Arab speculative fiction: Palestinian speculative fiction

 Palestinian speculative fiction if a sub-genre of Arabic speculative fiction written through the lens of a people experiencing settler occupation after the State of Israel was established in 1948, along with the concurrent effort to expel Palestinians from the claimed land, called Nakba.

 This sub-genre includes different mediums of expression, including art, film, and literature.
-The works focus on a range of futures for Palestine, some tied to the permanent damage and trauma done to Palestinian land and its people, such as Tarzan and Arab's short film Condom Lead, while others speculate Palestinian futures rendered impossible by the reality of the present, as a way to call attention to current issues and events, such as Rabah's The Palestinian Museum of Natural History, a conceptual exhibit.
+The works focus on a range of futures for Palestine, some tied to the permanent damage and trauma done to Palestinian land and its people, such as Tarzan and Arab's short film Condom Lead, which portrays a Palestinian family trapped underneath a 22-day-long Israeli assault, with depictions of troubled childcare, anxiety, and deprivation of sexual pleasure.
+Other speculate Palestinian futures rendered impossible by the reality of the present, as a way to call attention to current issues and events like Rabah's The Palestinian Museum of Natural History, a conceptual exhibit.
+That exhibit is an exercise in the purpose and execution of museums, depicting a land and culture whose legitimacy is questioned.

 Amongst the themes present in Palestinian speculative fiction, there is the concept and practice of Sumūd, which is a uniquely Palestinian form of stoicism, and in Palestinian speculative fiction, portrays a form of rebellion in the act of endurance and perseverance in the face of constant struggle.
 This passive resistance is the effort to fend off the erasure of Palestinian knowledge and cultural norms that comes with the acknowledgement that systemic destruction of the Palestinian people is a possibility.
+This concept is present in Shibli's novella Masās, which depicts the third-person perspective of an unnamed Palestinian girl's life, who interprets her overwhelming surroundings through colors.
+As she grows, she takes in the major and minute details of her surroundings, becoming resolute in the instability of her home and life by the time she's married at the end of the novel.

 Themes of Palestinian and cultural destruction have multiple levels, one of which being the act of Palestinian reproduction, and the deprivation of sexual recreation and pleasure.
 These themes are presented both through the lens of children and afflicted adults under the assumption that ‘life must go on’, and many things must be left behind.